UAFS-CS2033/assignment-one-starter/README.md

 The starter files, Server.java, implements a simple echo server.
 This provides the basic framework for creating your web server.

-**Refer to the HTTP Wikipedia page for HTTP/1.1 Request and Response headers and formatting guidelines.**
+**Refer to the [Mozilla Developer Network MDN HTTP Documentation] (https://developer.mozilla.org/en-US/docs/Web/HTTP) and the HTTP Wikipedia page for HTTP/1.1 Request and Response headers and formatting guidelines.**